Did God answer a prayer Winston Churchill made 120 years ago when he was 25?

 Nevertheless, she defends Churchill’s faith, saying he “had room not only in his heart but in his mind for a God,” and quotes his change of heart: “It seemed good to let the mind explore so far as it could the paths of thought and logic, and also good to pray for help and succor, and be thankful when they came.”

-Whether Churchill’s whole life was anointed or not, to this day he is celebrated for his singular contribution to Europe’s darkest hour.
+Whether Churchill’s whole life was anointed or not, he is celebrated for his singular contribution to Europe’s darkest hour.

 “Winston Churchill was called by Almighty God,” said a eulogist at his funeral, ”to stand as our leader and our inspirer.”